getgrav/grav-learn/pages/17/02.content/06.image-linking/doc.md

 The use of the `/images` folder serves as an example of how you can maintain a simple, centralized image directory to store files that are frequently used by multiple pages.
 This simplifies the linking process in these cases.

+> [!TIP]
-!!!!
-If you decide to use a centralized image directory, be advised that this directory should exist within the `/pages` folder as this folder is intended for front-end content.
+> If you decide to use a centralized image directory, be advised that this directory should exist within the `/pages` folder as this folder is intended for front-end content.

 To get us started, here is a quick look at some of the standard components of a Grav markdown-based image tag.